Barefoot running background

 About the Author

-Jean-Pierre is a Process Facilitator and Human Systems Specialist.
+Jean-Pierre is a Process Facilitator and Human Systems Expert.
 He optimizes HR and leadership potential by enhancing group dynamics, team interdependence, and individual performance.
 He is the creator of the EPIC Model of development and the author of What You Can Learn from Your Teenager: Lessons in Parenting and Personal Growth.